HenryWJL/acronym2/README.md

 ### Other Options
 1. You can use other supporting objects just by moving the meshes of objects into `supports` directory.
 2. If you want to split the whole dataset into training, validation, and testing datasets, please refer to `train_val_test_split.py`.
+3. You can load "torch.Tensor" data from the generated dataset using `load_data.py`.